vskarleas/vskarleas/README.md

 - 👋 Hi, I’m Vasilis Skarleas a self taugh web developer and apps developer.
-- 📐 I'm the creator of <a href="https://www.madebyvasilis.site/checkingmail">CheckingMail</a> service - a free antiphisning solution and of <a href="https://speed.madebyvasilis.site">VS SPeedtest</a> service
+- 📐 I'm the creator of <a href="https://apps.changemakerz.org/app">ChangemakerZ App</a> a podcast & social change app and of <a href="https://cloud.madebyvasilis.site">VScloud Connect</a>, an all in one solution for clients management, domain name data, support tickets managament etc.
 - 👀 I design digital platforms that elevate the customer experience.
 - 🌱 I’m currently learning docker, flutter, PHP and Drupal.
 - 💞️ I’m looking to collaborate on apps development projects to get into the idea of collaborating wit a team on a piece of code.